Rhettus/blog/_posts/2025-06-22-Lightroom---Am-I-stuck-with-it.md

 **Best Overall:** Lightroom

-At $10/month, Lightroom actually ends up cheaper than combining the best-in-class tools.
+At $15/month, Lightroom + Photshop actually ends up cheaper than combining the best-in-class tools.
 The ultimate setup for quality might be:

 - Photo Mechanic – $200
 - Excire Photo – $200